 Councillor D Nannestad, Portfolio Holder for Quality Housing

-b) advised that the report covered the following main points:
+c) advised that his report covered the following main areas:

 · Housing Repairs